 Our study is based on 4 years of data from a wild population of Little Owl (Athene noctua) reproducing in artificial nestboxes.
 All nestlings are ringed and measured before fledging.
-After checking for hatching rank and environmental effects on chick phenotype, we used telomere length measurements made on individual feather sampling to test how nestling telomere length varied with hatching rank and with the local characteristics of nest environment.
+After checking for hatching rank and environmental effects on chick phenotype, we used telomere length measurements made on individual feather sampling to evaluate how nestling telomere length varied with hatching rank and with the local characteristics of nest environment.
 To do so, we controlled for nestling sex, age, body condition, clutch size and year of birth.
 To estimate nest environment characteristics, we calculated the proportion of orchards, meadows, crops, buildings, water and forests around each nest box from land use maps.
 In central Europe, the Little Owl is a bird species associated with traditional farmlands and its optimal habitat should provide cavities, perches for hunting and short herbage with invertebrates and small rodents (herbage size is linked to prey accessibility and availability, van Nieuwenhuyse et al., 2008).
 In particular, meadows and orchards are supposed to be food-rich habitats (Michel et al., 2017).

 We predicted last hatched nestlings to be in worse condition (body mass, telomere length) than first hatched nestlings according to the brood size reduction hypothesis.
 We also predicted shorter telomeres in broods raised in unfavourable environments, i.e. more proportion of buildings, water and forests around the nest box.